Women in Anglo-Saxon England

 Loveden Hill urn

-The runes on this urn provide one of the very earliest pieces of evidence for the English language.View images from this item (1)
+The runes on this urn provide one of the very earliest pieces of evidence for the English language (British Museum, BEP 1963,1001.14)View images from this item (1)

 The Anglo-Saxon kingdoms converted to Christianity in the late 6th and 7th centuries, beginning with the mission of Augustine (d.
 604) to Kent in 597.
 The wife of King Æthelberht of Kent (d.
 616) was Bertha (d. in or after 601), a Christian princess from Paris.
 Bertha may have been instrumental in helping the Christian missionaries from Rome to establish themselves at Æthelberht’s court.
 Pope Gregory the Great (590–604) wrote to her, as recorded in Bede’s Ecclesiastical History, urging her to make her husband sympathetic to Christianity.
-In turn, female members of the Kentish royal dynasty married the rulers of other Anglo-Saxon kingdoms and helped to promote the Christian faith in those territories.
+Many other women throughout the early Anglo-Saxon kingdoms helped promote Christianity and influence social and cultural change.

 The conversion to Christianity of elite members of Anglo-Saxon society brought about massive social change.
 Christianity was associated with the spread of new writing technologies and the knowledge of Latin.
 At the forefront of this movement was a group of women of high status, who presided over ‘double monasteries’.
 These ‘double monasteries’ were staffed by both men and women, based on the Frankish model, and they were major economic and intellectual centres.